Creative in Residence program

 Before you apply

-You should read the complete NT Arts Grants Guidelines for detailed information on applying for NT arts grants.
+You should read the NT Arts Grants Program guidelines for detailed information on applying for NT arts grants.

 To apply for the Creative in Residence program you will need to submit: